 Uganda with Wild Frontiers

-Wild Frontiers opened up its Uganda operation in 1994, running a selection of scheduled departures ranging from 6 to 10days, exploring the diversity of the country.
+Wild Frontiers opened up its visit Uganda operation in 1994, running a selection of scheduled departures ranging from 6 to 10 days, exploring the diversity of the country.
 With such a vast country to explore it is worthwhile doing the 10-day Classic Uganda Safari visiting the top regions such as Bwindi Impenetrable Forest for gorilla trekking, Queen Elizabeth National Park for tree-climbing lions, and Kibale Forest for chimpanzee trekking.